 How do I check my child’s immunization record?

 Log in to your myMANA account to view your child’s immunizations or call your doctor’s office to request a copy.
-If your child has not had a physical or updated immunizations, contact your doctor’s office to request an appointment for a well exam today.
-Yearly well exams and immunizations for children are covered by most insurance plans.
+If your child has not had a physical or any immunizations, contact your doctor’s office to request an appointment for a wellness exam today.
+Yearly wellness exams and immunizations for children are covered by most insurance plans and can include a sports physical for the upcoming year.